-As at 30 June 2016, CBM had deposits in credit and other financial institutions of RUB226,036 million as compared to RUB277,296 million as at 31 December 2015, RUB6,881 million as at 31 December 2014 and RUB10,466 million as at 31 December 2013.
-The significant increase in deposits in credit and other financial institutions as at 30 June 2016 as compared to prior periods, particularly, as at 31 December 2014 and 2013, was mostly attributable to an increase in receivables under reverse sale and repurchase agreements placed in term deposits as part of CBM's liquidity management.
+As at 31 December 2016, CBM had deposits in credit and other financial institutions of RUB403,480 million as compared to RUB277,296 million as at 31 December 2015 and RUB6,881 million as at 31 December 2014.
+The significant increase in deposits in credit and other financial institutions as at 31 December 2016 as compared to 31 December 2015 and 2014 was primarily attributable to an increase in receivables under reverse sale and repurchase agreements as part of CBM's liquidity management strategy on the interbank lending market resulting from demand for liquidity from the financial institutions, RUB275,110 million have the maturity from one to three months with the remaining portion from three months to one year.